-We may be a long way from eliminating plastic from the planet completely, but in the meantime, the more it stays out of landfill the better.
-More and more designers and manufacturers are finding new and alternative ways to make use of the material, one of them being outdoor furniture.
+We may be a long way from eliminating waste plastic from the planet completely but more and more designers and manufacturers are finding new and alternative ways to make use of the material, one of them being outdoor furniture.
 Here are a handful of examples, plus some other great designs made from recycled materials, guaranteed to spruce up any outdoor living space.
 Time to get outside!

 1. CUNNINGHAM CHAIR